utkarsha032/Wiggles/README.md

-# **Wiggles** - Social Media Web Application (Cloned and Modified)
+# **Wiggles** - Social Media Web Application

 **Wiggles** is a web application designed to connect pet parents and make their lives a bit easier.
-This project is a **cloned repository** that I have modified and enhanced to add personal features, improve functionality, and gain experience with full-stack web development.
+This project is an open source project that I have modified and enhanced to add personal features, improve functionality, and gain experience with full-stack web development.

 ---